nomath4u/radiusnetworks.github.io/ibeacon/virtual.md

 2. Download the virtual machine [here](https://s3.amazonaws.com/s3.messageradius.com/Public/Virtual_iBeacon.ova).
 3. In VirtualBox, choose File -> Import Appliance, select the downloaded ova file, and follow the prompts to set it up.
 4. Plug in your Bluetooth LE Dongle
 5. Start the virtual machine.
-The Virtual iBeacon will attempt to startup automatically.
+The Virtual Beacon will attempt to startup automatically.
 6. If you receive a message in the virtual machine that no bluetooth device has been detected,  make sure the virtual machine has captured the device.
 In the VirtualBox menu, select Devices -> USB Devices -> then select your BLE USB device in the menu that shows up so that there is a checkmark by it.
      *  If you receive an error message trying to capture your bluetooth device (it will look like this)